Basic Income for the Arts Scheme 2026 – 2029 - FAQ

 Will the recipients be anonymous?

-No. Names of recipients for the BIA successor scheme will be published, in line with common practice for arts grants funding and may be published to the EU State Aid register, which is publicly available.
+No. Names of recipients for the BIA successor scheme will be published, in line with common practice for arts funding and may be published to the EU State Aid register, which is publicly available.

 When will recipients be paid?